nicoleSoeng/nicoleSoeng/README.md

 ### About me
-I am a junior frontend web developer.
+I am a junior front end web developer.
 I have an interest in developing responsive websites using HTML5, CSS3 and JavaScript.
 <!--
 **nicoleSoeng/nicoleSoeng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.